ErreurDeSyntaxe/etch-a-sketch/README.md

 hover over links to display a preview, but I'm going to call it a day.
 I'll commit and push.
 Tomorrow I can take a fresh look at it and decide if it's truly over.

+# Sixth Entry: Refactoring Code

+I feel proud of my work.
+It was difficult, but the results are worth the effort.
+Both the website and the knowledge acquired are valuable.
+Every time a new project starts, fear and doubt cause me to despair, just like the article of Why Learning To Code Is So Damn Hard by Erik Trautman, founder (co-founder?) of The Odin Project.
+He also explained that when the going gets tough, it's time to push some more.

+I didn't come this far, just to come this far.